 No-cost energy assessments are available to most New York utility customers from the NYSERDA Agriculture Energy Audit Program to help farmers understand their energy needs and cost-saving opportunities.
 Eligible farms are connected with a FlexTech Program Consultant in collaboration with NYSERDA, who can evaluate energy use for an entire farm or for a specific system on the farm depending on farmer interests.
 The technical assistance and energy analysis report from the FlexTech Advisor will show what cost-saving energy efficiency improvements are relevant and highest-priority.

-No further commitment is required from farmers who participate in an energy audit, this program is intended to freely provide you with more information, to help your farm be more economically and environmentally sustainable.
+There is no commitment for farmers who participate in energy assessments.
+This program is intended to connect farmers with technical experts and freely provide more information, to help farms in New York be more economically and environmentally sustainable.

-To start the process of getting a no-cost, no-commitment energy audit of your farm, please complete the Ag Energy NY interest form.
-Cornell Cooperative Extension staff will serve as a coordinator for your energy audit and any follow-up steps you chose to take to improve energy efficiency on your farm.
+To start the process of getting a no-cost, no-commitment energy assessment of your farm, please complete the Ag Energy NY interest form.
+Cornell Cooperative Extension staff will serve as a coordinator for your energy audit and any follow-up steps you choose to take to improve energy efficiency on your farm.

 Technical assistance at no cost to farmers

 Rebates allow farmers to reduce upfront costs of energy efficiency upgrades.
 Energy utilities in New York State offer cost-share or rate-reductions for their customers investing in energy efficiency.
 These programs are updated on an annual basis.
 Here are programs to be aware of:

 - National Grid offers electricity discounts for installations of energy efficient agricultural equipment, through their Agri-business Program.